2. Scalar types and control structures in Python#

 ## 7

-New variable can easily be created based on existing ones:
+New variables can easily be created based on existing ones:

 my_2nd_variable = x/3 - 2 # creates `my_2nd_variable`